Sahil-kushwaha/Sahil-kushwaha/README.md

 ## Hi there 👋

 # 💫 About Me:
-🌱 I’m currently learning and implementing Next.js.<br>💬 Ask me about anything related to full-stack web development.<br>🤝 I’m looking to collaborate on open-source MERN projects.<br>🎮 In my free time, I love to explore new tech gadgets and Technology.<br>📚 I’m a huge fan of sci-fi novels and movies.<br>⚡ Fun fact: Do You Know?
+🌱 I’m currently learning and implementing Next.js.<br>💬 Ask me about anything related to full-stack web development.<br>🤝 I’m looking to collaborate on open-source MERN projects.<br>🎮 In my free time, I love to explore new tech gadgets and Technology.<br>📚 I'm fond of sci-fi movies.<br>⚡ Fun fact: Do You Know?
 Why developers like dark mode most because they don't like bugs

 ## 🌐 Socials: